runekaagaard/php-chano/docs/reference.rst

 Chano functions
 ===============

-This document describes all the filters, flags, questions, counts and other functions that Chano supports.
+This document describes all the functions that Chano supports.
 Most of this documentation is adapated from https://docs.djangoproject.com/en/dev/ref/templates/builtins/.